 It may be no better for your skin than your current skincare products.

 Here are the LYMA Glide and Mist ingredient lists decoded on incidecoder.com:

 It’s quick to get started because you don’t need to do a skin sensitivity test, and the instructions in the user guide are very easy to follow.

 Skip passed all the sexy imagery and fancy-sounding marketing bumpf at the beginning.
 The instructional content about charging, how to use it, contraindications, and operational data is on the last few pages.

 - You have a medical condition which makes your skin sensitive to light, or if you’re taking any medications which make you sensitive to light.

-- Don’t use over the breast area, tumours, over-active thyroid, fungal skin infections, implanted pacemaker, melanoma.
+- Don’t use over tumours, over-active thyroid, fungal skin infections, implanted pacemaker, melanoma.

-- If pregnant don’t use over the abdominal area
+- If pregnant, don’t use it over the abdominal area

 ✔️ You CAN use the laser alongside RF, microcurrent and micro-needling, and it’s safe to use after sun exposure.
 You can also use it over fillers or other injectables, and if you’re using topical retinol too.